 The Allegheny County Sanitary Authority (ALCOSAN) is designing a tunnel program to control combined sewer overflows (CSOs) as part of a consent decree with EPA.
 The $2.8 billion system improvement program is expected to include tunnel segments to store and treat overflows.
 The improvements are slated to be complete by 2026.
 The tunnels include: Ohio River Segment (1.9 miles, 12-14 ft in diameter, $84 million); Allegheny River Segment (3.6 miles, 12-14 ft in diameter, $136 million); and Monongahela River Segment (4.5 miles, 12-14 ft in diameter, $152 million).
 Additionally the program will include interceptor and consolidation sewers, dewatering pump station and treatment plant improvements.
 To date, a formal agreement has not been reached, so plans are not finalized.

 Lake Travis Intake

 The Brushy Creek Regional Utility Authority (BCRUA) has embarked on a multiple year program to increase capacity and manage concerns associated with recent historic low water levels of Lake Travis.
 The program includes: a multiple level-screen deep water intake assembly and shaft extending about 70-ft below lake bottom; approximately 10,000-ft of 96-in. diameter tunnel to convey water by gravity from the intake to a new on-shore pump station (which will multiple raw water wet wells extending about 300 ft below grade); and 3,000-ft of 84-in. diameter pressurized transmission tunnel.
-HDR and Brierley Associates are providing engineering services.
-Final design phase investigations and engineering are scheduled to take place in 2017 or 2018 in order to meet a construction completion date around 2025.
+Final design and construction are currently on hold.
+Final design could begin in 2019 or 2020.
+The authority is proceeding with right-of-way easement acquisition.